-• Latent Print Comparison Requests
+Latent Print Comparison Requests

-- ➤ A latent print comparison request (LP) is for the analysis and comparison of latent print evidence with a known set of prints recorded from an individual. - Requests for latent print comparison must include the unique identifying number, specifically an APD#, Texas SID#, or FBI# for each individual to be compared.
-Names submitted with date of birth only cannot be compared. - Requesters must submit legible copies of known finger and palmprints directly to the Latent Print Section for all individuals who do not have a unique identifying number as described above.
-DRIVERS LICENSE NUMBERS, SOCIAL SECURITY NUMBERS, BOOKING NUMBERS ETC. SHOULD NOT BE USED AS THE UNIQUE NUMBER IN THE REQUEST. - ➤ LP Comparison requests should not be made when there are no latent prints on file, unless a CSL request (requesting the processing of evidence for latent prints) has also been made. - All original items will be returned to the submitting agency when the case is a non-APD investigation.
+- ➤ A latent print comparison request is for the analysis and comparison of latent print evidence to a know standard. - ➤ If available, the inked rolled finger and palm impressions should be submitted for comparison.
+If the finger and palm impressions are not available, the investigator should provide the name, race, sex, DOB and a unique identifying number for that invididual. - > Comparison will not be conducted unless there is a unique identifying number. - All items will be returned to the submitting agency.
 Copies will be retained in LIMS for future reference.
-When submitting latent prints to the laboratory each lift card will contain the following information: - Exact location from where the latent was lifted - Type of offense - Offense number - Offense location - Date of the lift - The name and employee number of the individual lifting the prints. - Name of the submitting agency - Whenever possible, do a simple drawing of the item with an "X" being placed in the appropriate location from where the latent was lifted.
+Copies of checks submitted with inked prints will be retained in LIMS and the original check will be returned. - > Any unidentified latent(s) will be searched through the local and/or state AFIS databases. - When submitting lifted latents to the laboratory, mark each lift card with the following information: - Exact location from where the latent was lifted - Type of offense - Offense number - Offense location - Date of the lift - The name and employee number of the individual lifting the prints. - Name of the submitting agency - Whenever possible, do a simple drawing of the item with an "X" being placed in the appropriate location from where the latent was lifted.